arnavpd/cpen-321-project/documentation/Testing_And_Code_Review.md

 ## 4. Front-end Test Specification
 **Front-end Test Prerequisites:**
+1. Create a new device (Pixel 7 - Android 13.0 "Tiramisu")
-1. Ensure that a user was previously signed into the app with Google (the tests click the first email after clicking "Sign In With Google"
+2. Ensure that a user was previously signed into the app with Google (the tests click the first email after clicking "Sign In With Google"
-2. Ensure that a project named "Test1" was previously created (this project name is utilized in tests)
+3. Ensure that a project named "Test1" was previously created (this project name is utilized in tests)
-3. Ensure that your "Name" under "Manage Profile" is "Test User" (this name is utilized in tests)
+4. Ensure that your "Name" under "Manage Profile" is "Test User" (this name is utilized in tests)

+**How To Run Front-end Tests:**
+1. Open the repository in Android Studio
+2. Run the (Pixel 7 - Android 13.0 "Tiramisu") device you created
+3. Open the [MyComposeTest.kt](https://github.com/arnavpd/cpen-321-project/blob/main/frontend/app/src/androidTest/java/com/cpen321/usermanagement/MyComposeTest.kt) file in Android Studio and click "Run" on each test individually
 ### 4.1.
 Location in Git of Front-end Test Suite:

 `cpen-321-project\frontend\app\src\androidTest\java\com\cpen321\usermanagement\MyComposeTest.kt`